NL-Cristi/LogCatcher/README.md

 To download, visit this location: https://github.com/crnegule/LogCatcher

-Please contact us at … @microsoft.com if you have any questions or feedback.
+Please contact us at â€¦ @microsoft.com if you have any questions or feedback.